 Synch Data

-The Synch Data screen allows you to synchronize your reference data with the EPA.
-This needs to be when the database is 1st setup and when the EPA makes changes to their reference data.
-This Synch Data will take a while and should not be disrupted while it is running.
-Additionally, you can view all the reference data and make changes to most of the tables.
+The Synch Data screen allows you to synchronize your reference data with the the most current EPA reference data.
+This needs to be performed when the database is initially setup and when the EPA makes changes to their reference data.
+This Synch Data process takes a while and should not be disrupted while it is running.
+Additionally, you can view all of the reference data and make changes to most of the tables from this screen.